-When you're cleaning your Hydrojug Traveler, Pro, or Sport cup, don't forget about the lid!
+When you're cleaning your HydroJug Traveler, Pro, or Sport cup, don't forget about the lid!
 The lid has small components with openings that can collect moisture and hold germs.
 They can also facilitate mold growth, and you definitely don't want that in your mouth!
-This article will explain how to disassemble and clean your Hydrojug lid, as well as how to disinfect and deodorize it.
-We'll also answer if you can wash a Hydrojug lid in the dishwasher.
+We talked to cleaning specialist Jonathan Tavarez to learn how to disassemble and clean your HydroJug lid, as well as how to disinfect and deodorize it.
+We'll also answer if you can wash a HydroJug lid in the dishwasher.
 Let's go!

 Steps